lynxthecat/cake-autorate/ANALYSIS.md

 ## Rotating the Log File

-Similarly, a log file rotation can be requested on a running cake-autorate instance by using one of either two methods
+Force a log file rotation on a running cake-autorate instance by using one of these methods:

 1. Run the auto-generated log_file_rotate script inside the run directory: